dontcallmedom/widlproc/README.md

 widlproc is licensed under the Apache 2 License.

+# Others

+See also [webidl.js](https://github.com/darobin/webidl.js), a JavaScript-based Web IDL parser used by various tools in W3C.

 # Credits

 Most of the work on widlproc was done by Tim Renouf and Paddy Byers.
 Aplix corporation owns the copyright of the code up to June 2011.